flysirin/todo_tasks_restful_api/README.md

 Make sure, that you are using the correct credentials to access the database

-Change login, password, host, port and database credential, if you need in   **.env**
+Change login, password, host, port and database credential in   **.env**

 **_Attention!
 Using configurations to set up a database like DevelopmentConfig, ProductionConfig in tests.py may lead to data deletion.
 Use TestingConfig or create your own setup classes for tests_**